A Hippy Day Out In Glastonbury

 Glastonbury is a small and beautiful town in Somerset and is full of some of the most wonderful and kind people that you will meet.
 I am talking not just about the residents but the visitors also.
-People flock to Glastonbury as it is well known to be a wonderful hippy town full of beauty and spirituality.
-Glastonbury has also been described as a new age and pagan community.
+People flock there as it is well known to be a wonderful hippy town full of beauty and spirituality.
+Not to mention that it has also been described as a new age and pagan community.
 People of all ages and from all walks of life love to visit and are made very welcome by the accepting town.

 The Gauntlet – a right little treasure trove of awesomeness.
-The Gauntlet offers a nice eclectic mix or both old and new.
-Much like the rest of Glastonbury, The Gauntlet offers up a treat of olde-world tastes but with wonderful modern day twists.
-Encapsulates a stroll through time with its wonders of history and mystique.
-The Gauntlet is situated in Glastonbury Town Centre in St John’s Square selling wonders from jewellery and crystals to all things pagan and Wicca.
-If you need your hippy Chakras realigned then there is place here for you.
-Need a card reading, also someone who can help.
-There really is a plethora of great shops that suit all budgets.
+The Gauntlet offers a nice eclectic mix of both old and new.
+Much like the rest of the town, The Gauntlet offers up a treat of olde-world tastes but with wonderful modern day twists.
+It encapsulates a stroll through time with its wonders of history and mystique.
+The Gauntlet is situated in the Town Centre in St John’s Square.
+Here you will be able to find folk selling a whole manner of wonders.

-As us hippy’s love to walk and look at beautiful things, Glastonbury really is perfect as there is just so much to see and do.
+As us hippy’s love being outside and looking at beautiful things, Glastonbury really is perfect as there is just so much to see and do.

 Evening Out in Glastonbury

 After all of the shopping, climbing and investigating, you will no doubt be tired and in need of some food.
-With so many great places to eat in Glastonbury it can be so hard to choose, especially with most catering for lunch as well as dinner you are spoilt for choice which is why we have chosen a couple of places with some fab reviews.
+With so many great places to eat it can be so hard to choose, especially with most catering for lunch as well as dinner you are spoilt for choice which is why we have chosen a couple of places with some fab reviews.